rsnpj/notes-site/notes/Year_2/Theory_of_Computation/Algorithms_and_Complexity/Intractability.md

 # Using Heuristics

-A well know heuristic for colouring is first fit
+A well known heuristic for colouring is first fit

 -   Order the vertices of an n-vertex graph G as $v_1,...,v_n$